Mark your calendars for April 22—another Earth Day is here!

 Visit a Farmer's Market9 of 10

 At the market, talk to your children about how their food is grown and delivered.
 Buy a carrot and let them taste how fresh it is compared to store-bought carrots.
 Discuss which foods grow near your home and why that might be.
-Teach your kids how to choose the best produce and what meals you could make together with your finds.
+Teach your kids how to choose the best produce and discuss what healthy meals you could make together with your finds.